sanderzegers/RE-Rad-van-Fortuin/readme.md

 All sound files ares stored in the Creative Voice format (https://de.wikipedia.org/wiki/VOC_(Audiocodec)) 9 out of 38 audio files are stored in the EXE File.
 All other files are in the RVF.SND.
 To hide the existence of VOC files the Author apparently decided to obfuscate the VOC header.
-Normaly every VOC file starts with 'Creative Voice File'.
+By definition every VOC file starts with 'Creative Voice File'.
 This has been modified to a random value.

-I've created an '010 Editor' script which searches for parts of the VOC header which are not obfuscated.
+I've created an '010 Editor' script (RVF-VOC-Exctract.1sc) which searches for parts of the VOC header which are not obfuscated.
 It will then fix the header and exports the file.
 The script works both on the .EXE and .SND file.
 VLC Player is able to play VOC files natively.